People get personal

 Frequently asked questions by people with diabetes like you

-Long-acting insulin is designed to work like your body’s natural insulin production between meals and overnight to help control blood sugar.
+Longer-acting insulin is designed to work like your body’s natural insulin production between meals and overnight to help control blood sugar.

 New to insulin